 Excavating the evidence

-Our four year programme of excavation and research aims to enrich the database of evidence from existing African archaeological records, expand its geographical coverage and serve as a model which future researchers can adapt to locations in other parts of Africa.
+Our five year programme of excavation and research aimed to enrich the database of evidence from existing African archaeological records, expand its geographical coverage and serve as a model which future researchers can adapt to locations in other parts of Africa.

-Between 2017 and 2021 an interdisciplinary team will be working in Zambia excavating in three key locations:
+Between 2017 and 2022 an interdisciplinary team worked in Zambia excavating in three key locations:

 - Victoria Falls